 - verbal, written, electronic, or visual disclosures of controlled scientific and technical information related to export controlled items to foreign national (everyone other than a U.S. citizen, a permanent resident alien, and certain ‘protected individuals' (refugees and those with asylum), including any company not incorporated in the United States), regardless of where the disclosure take place.
 Such a transfer is termed a “deemed export” and is regulated because the transfer is “deemed” to be to the country where the person is a resident or a citizen;

 - travel to certain sanctioned or embargoed countries for purposes of teaching or performing research.

 Most exports do not require government licenses.
 However, licenses are required for exports that the U.S. government considers “license controlled” under:

-- The Department of Commerce's Export Administration Regulations (EAR) (also known as the Commerce Control List).
-The EAR is concerned with dual-use items, such as computers or pathogens, which are designed for commercial use but have the potential for military application.
+- The Department of Commerce's Export Administration Regulations (EAR) The EAR is concerned with dual-use items, such as computers or pathogens, which are designed for commercial use but have the potential for military application.

 - The Department of State's International Traffic In Arms Regulations (ITAR) (also known as the U.S. Munitions List) covers defense-related items and services.

 - The Treasury Department's Office of Foreign Assets Control (OFAC) administers and enforces economic and trade sanctions that have been imposed against specific countries based on foreign policy, national security, or international agreements.
 Full descriptions of all countries currently subject to boycott programs are available at www.ustreas.gov/offices/enforcement/ofac/programs.